simeononsecurity/simeononsecurity.ch/content/articles/the-benefits-and-challenges-of-adopting-a-zero-trust-security-model/index.en.md

 ### Enhanced Compliance

 Zero Trust also helps organizations **comply with industry regulations** and standards such as HIPAA, GDPR, and PCI DSS.
-By ensuring that every request is authenticated and authorized, organizations can demonstrate that they are taking appropriate security measures to protect sensitive data.
+By ensuring that every request is authenticated and authorized, organizations can demonstrate that they're taking appropriate security measures to protect sensitive data.

 ### Flexibility